Destiny (Ellie Goulding song)

-"Destiny" is a song by the British singer and songwriter Ellie Goulding.
+"Destiny" is a song by English singer and songwriter Ellie Goulding.
 It was released as a single on 12 November 2025 through Polydor Records.
-The lyric video for the song was released on the same day.
+An accompanying lyric video dropped the same day, while an official music video premiered two days later.
+The song was later included on the You Know Too Much digital re-release of Goulding’s sixth studio album, I Know Too Much (2026).